tagspaces/documentation/docs/creating-files.md

 ## New Markdown File

-Creates a text file with the `.md` extension, which ill allow you to add content [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+Creates a text file with the `.md` extension, which will allow you to add content in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.

 <CenteredImage
     caption="Dialog for creating markdown files"